Sign-in

 • If shots are drifting left, make it more positive.

-When you set up recoil patterns in the script, you’re basically telling it how much to pull down (vertical) and to the left/right (horizontal) for each bullet fired.
+When you set up recoil patterns in the script, you’re telling it how much to pull down (vertical) and how much to move left/right (horizontal) for each shot or grouped shots.

 In the weapon entry, you’ll see something like this: